NOW FULLY OPEN!

-To view the virtual launch of the new Grimsay Boat Haven, please play the video below (remember to turn on your sound and expand it to fullscreen).
+To view the virtual launch of the new Grimsay Boat Museum, please play the video below (remember to turn on your sound and expand it to fullscreen).

-As the only maritime heritage centre in the Western Isles, Grimsay Boat Haven provides a focus for our island history and identity.
-From the popular Grimsay Boat Days to the new Boat Haven, Grimsay has been active in preserving the Uists’ boatbuilding and fishing heritage for more than 20 years.
+As the only maritime heritage centre in the Western Isles, Grimsay Boat Museum provides a focus for our island history and identity.
+From the popular Grimsay Boat Days to the new Boat Museum, Grimsay has been active in preserving the Uists’ boatbuilding and fishing heritage for more than 20 years.

-The Grimsay Boat Haven is located at Ceann na h-Àirigh on the site of the former Kenary Church and Manse.
+The Grimsay Boat Museum is located at Ceann na h-Àirigh on the site of the former Kenary Church and Manse.
 It:

 • features a large shelter to protect and display five of the best remaining examples of the Stewart boats;